EC528-Fall-2023/API-Observability/README.md

 - **Goal:** Collect and store comprehensive data about API interactions and system health.
 - **Objective:** Provide rich insights into API usage, errors, latency, and other critical metrics for better decision-making.

-#### Scalability and Performance

-- **Goal:** Create a scalable and high-performance observability system.
-- **Objective:** Ensure that the system can handle increasing data volumes and maintain responsiveness under heavy loads.

-#### Security and Compliance

-- **Goal:** Implement robust security measures and compliance with data privacy regulations.
-- **Objective:** Protect sensitive data, user privacy, and adhere to industry-specific compliance standards.

 #### User-Friendly Visualization

 - **Goal:** Provide intuitive and customizable dashboards for data visualization.